Golden Eagle Development Area Project, United Kingdom

 An engineering polymer solutions provider that continuously invests...

 Geology and reserves at Golden Eagle and Peregrine

-Oil and gas at the Golden Eagle and Peregrine fields have been discovered in the Burns and Punt sandstones.
+Oil and gas at the Golden Eagle and Peregrine fields were discovered in the Burns and Punt sandstones.

 Proven and probable reserves of 140 million barrels of oil equivalent are expected to be recovered from the project over a period of 18 years.